FardinArpon/Miro-Automation/README.md

 # Selenium Page object Model Project
 ## Test Cases
-* Sign up with valid email
+* Sign up with valid email and credentials
 * Attempt to sign up with invalid email
 * Attempt to sign up with empty email
 * Attempt to sign up with empty name